Do Your Primary Math Students Fear or Struggle With Algebra? Then You Must Try Our Teaching Algebra Top 5 Tricks Tricks To Boost Results!

 - Apply number sense and strategies for counting and representing numbers

 - Explore the magnitude and properties of numbers

 - Apply a range of strategies for computation and understand the connections between operations

 - Recognise patterns and understand the concepts of variable and function

-- Build on their understanding of the number system to describe relationships and formulate generalisations
+- Build on understanding of the number system to describe relationships and formulate generalisations

 - Recognise equivalence and solve equations and inequalities

-- Apply their number and algebra skills to conduct investigations, solve problems and communicate their reasoning
+- Apply number and algebra skills to conduct investigations, solve problems and communicate their reasoning